-- Number of physician-led clinical trials notified: 40 cases per year - First in Human (FIH) studies (including company-initiated clinical trials): 40 cases per year - o Regenerative medicine
+· Number of physician-led clinical trials notified: 40 per year

+• First in Human (FIH) studies (including company-initiated clinical trials): 40 per year

+• Regenerative medicine

-- Develop clinical applications for new therapeutic drugs manufactured using iPS cell technology - Increase the number of pharmaceutical approvals granted for regenerative medicine products, etc. - Expand the scope of target diseases that transition into the clinical research or trial stage: approx. 15 cases
+• Develop clinical applications for new therapeutic drugs manufactured using iPS cell technology (beginning of clinical research or trials)

+· Increase the number of pharmaceutical approvals granted for regenerative medical products, etc.

+• Expand the scope of target diseases that transition into the clinical research or trial stage: 35 cases o Genomic personalized medicine

-- · Put peripheral equipment and apparatus related to regenerative medicine into practical application - Present a proposal for international standardization of a method for evaluating drug cardiotoxicity using iPS cell technology - o Genomic personalized medicine
+• Put peripheral equipment and apparatus related to regenerative medicine into practical use

+• Present a proposal for international standardization of a method for evaluating drug cardiotoxicity using iPS cell technology

-[KPIs to be achieved by around 2020-2030]
+• Create evidence related to risk prediction, prevention, diagnosis (stratification), medical treatment, selection and optimization of drugs, etc. concerning diabetes and other diseases

-- Dramatically improve therapies for lifestyle-related diseases (diabetes, stroke, myocardial infarction, etc.) - Establish predictive diagnosis of cancer incidence, and of reactions to and adverse side-effects from anticancer drugs - Start clinical research concerning genome therapy for depression and dementia - · Develop innovative methods of diagnosing and treating incurable neuromuscular diseases - o Disease-specific research < Cancer>
+• Start clinical research concerning predictive diagnosis of cancer incidence, and of reactions to and adverse sideeffects from anticancer drugs

+· Start clinical research concerning genome therapy in the fields of dementia and sensory organs

+• Start clinical research concerning development of innovative methods of diagnosing and treating incurable neuromuscular diseases

+Disease-specific research <Cancer>

-- License out at least 10 types of drug for clinical trial within 5 years, with a view to developing innovative anticancer drugs based on Japanese technology - License out at least 6 types of drug for clinical trial, with a view to establishing practical applications for therapeutic drugs to treat pediatric, refractory, and rare cancers, including unapproved and off-label drugs - Obtain approval or additional indications for at least 1 type of drug to treat pediatric and rare cancers, etc. - Eliminate the so-called drug lag and device lag - Establish standards of care for cancers that affect pediatric and elderly patients, and for rare cancers (formulate at least 3 sets of guidelines) - $\circ\ Disease-specific\ research < Psychiatric\ and\ Neurological\ Diseases/Disorders >$
+• License out at least 10 types of drug for clinical trial, with a view to developing innovative anticancer drugs based on Japanese technology

+• License out at least 12 types of drug for clinical trial, with a view to establishing practical applications for therapeutic drugs to treat pediatric, refractory, and rare cancers, including unapproved and off-label drugs

+• Obtain approval or additional indications for at least 1 type of drug to treat pediatric and rare cancers, etc.

+· Eliminate the so-called drug lag and device lag

+• Establish standards of care for cancers that affect pediatric and elderly patients, and for rare cancers (formulate at least 3 sets of guidelines)

+Disease-specific research <Neuropsychiatric disorders>

+• Establish biomarkers contributing to the effects of the diagnosis and treatment of dementia (1 or more cases of acquisition of clinical POC)

+• Start clinical trials of disease-modifying drug candidates for dementia originating in Japan

+• Establish objective diagnostic techniques for psychiatric disorders (4 or more cases of acquisition of clinical POC, 5 or more cases of establishment of diagnosis guidelines)

+• Establish appropriate therapies for psychiatric disorders (3 or more cases of acquisition of clinical POC, 5 or more cases of establishment of diagnosis guidelines)

-- Start clinical trials of drug candidates originating in Japan for radical treatment of dementia, depression, and other psychiatric disorders - Establish objective diagnostic techniques for psychiatric disorders - Establish appropriate drug therapies for psychiatric disorders - Complete maps of the structure and activity of all neural circuits in the brain - o Disease-specific research < Emerging and re-emerging infectious diseases >
+· Complete maps of the structure and activity of all neural circuits in the brain o Disease-specific research < Emerging and re-emerging infectious diseases>

-- Identify drug target sites based on whole-genome databases obtained for pathogens (influenza, dengue fever, infectious diarrhea, drug-resistant bacteria); develop and put new rapid diagnosis methods into practical application - Conduct non-clinical and clinical trials of a norovirus vaccine and a nasal influenza vaccine, and apply for pharmaceutical approval for these
+• Identify drug target sites based on whole-genome databases obtained for pathogens (influenza, dengue fever, infectious diarrhea, drug-resistant bacteria); develop and put new rapid diagnosis methods into practical use

+• Conduct clinical research and trials of a norovirus vaccine and a nasal influenza vaccine, and apply for pharmaceutical approval for these

-- KPI to be achieved by 2030 - Develop new vaccines
+\KPI to be achieved by 2030

+Develop new vaccines